How Do You Control Uniform Costs When Employee Turnover Is High?

 Unused inventory

 Bulk ordering frequently leads to excess stock sitting in storage rooms or closets.
-These unused items represent tied up budget and occupy valuable facility space.
+These unused items represent tied-up budget and occupy valuable facility space.

 Onboarding delays

 New hires who wait weeks for uniforms may begin work without proper identification or protective apparel.
-This can affect operational readiness and the employee experience during critical first days.
+This can affect operational readiness and the employee experience during their critical first days.

 Administrative overhead